Barney Frank, a liberal congressman and trailblazer for gay rights, dies. He was 86 - WTOP News

 Presiding over a financial overhaul

 By 2007, Frank was the chairman of the House Financial Services Committee, where he would leave his lasting policy mark as the U.S. economy careened toward collapse.
-He worked with the Republican Bush administration to pass a rescue package, providing vital support to financial institutions but spurring a populist revolt that still courses through American politics.
+He worked with the Republican Bush administration to pass a rescue package.

 Once the initial crisis eased, Frank helped develop the most significant reform legislation since the New Deal.
-Working with then-Senate Banking Committee Chairman Chris Dodd, D-Conn., the Dodd-Frank Act would enhance consumer protections, impose new capital requirements for banks and boost the ability of regulators to monitor risk.
+The Dodd-Frank Act would enhance consumer protections, impose new capital requirements for banks and boost the ability of regulators to monitor risk.

-“Barney and I shared a fantastic relationship,” Dodd said.
-“I had many good moments in those 36 years in Congress, but none more significant, joyful, or productive than those almost two years working with Barney on our banking bill.”

 During President Donald Trump’s second term, his Republican administration has worked to roll back many of the legislation’s provisions, arguing they were too onerous.